crypticcoin-renewed/CrypticCoin/depends/packages.md

 ## Secondary dependencies:

-Secondary dependency packages relative to the Zcash binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) should be built statically.
+Secondary dependency packages relative to the Crypticcoin binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) should be built statically.
 The arguments for statically linking secondary dependencies are similar to those for primary dependencies: it is preferable